mariosk/Misc/monitorMySites/README.md

 0	0 *	* * /usr/bin/php /home/user_dir/public_html/monitorMySites.php
 ```

-If any of the web sites is hijecked you will get notified by email.
+If any of the web sites is hijacked you will get notified by email.
 You may change the email address wherever mariosk@gmail.com exists in the php script.